 Mnemonic: Cross your long fingers over the index finger and superimpose this hand over your ipsilateral knee.
 This will help us to remember the orientation of the anterior cruciate ligament (ACL) and posterior cruciate ligament (PCL) of knee.

 Also remember the mnemonic “LAMP” which means Lateral ACL and Medial PCL.
 These represent the femoral attachment of the cruciate ligaments.

-ACL: It originates superiorly from lateral femoral condyle along the posterior surface of intercondylar notch.
-It course obliquely downward and medially like the middle finger to attach to the medial aspect of intercondylar area of tibia just in front of the intercondylar eminence.
+It originates superiorly from lateral femoral condyle along the posterior surface of intercondylar notch.
+It courses obliquely downward and medially like the middle finger to attach to the medial aspect of intercondylar area of tibia just in front of the intercondylar eminence.